 When I have my mentoring sessions with freelancers and small businesses who aim to become an agency.
 I always tell them one thing, is to create a process as if you were an agency today.
 Like, have a CRM, Ticketing System, Billing Software etc. in place so that your process can be scaled up as and when you scale up.

-Surely, it’s easy for freelancer to run their business via Excel.
+Surely, it’s easy for a freelancer to run their business via Excel.
 But, having processes in place will help them to scale with ease.
 This will also ensure that all issues in the processes are ironed early on.

 When we talk to a lot of our clients, one of the things we have noticed is that they always complain about their freelancer or agency not giving them clear communication.
-Ambiguity leads to doubts, procrastination and delay in project delivery.
+Ambiguity leads to doubts, procrastination, and delay in project delivery.

 Strong Compliance and Administration

 A lot of freelancers make it to a great agency.
-Usually they crash hard when they don’t fully understand compliances and administration.
+Usually, they crash hard when they don’t fully understand compliances and administration.
 Not knowing your working capital or projected monthly/weekly cash flows will often lead any business into the ground.

 Knowing these critical elements will help them to price their services.
 When I talk to new agencies one of the things they fail to price into their services is their overheads.
 Most of the billing is done on per hour basis.
-For instance, They have a concept of CTC as salary payable, this is wrong; a CTC should include a fraction of all the overheads like rent, travel, sales and marketing expenses etc. If such things are ignored soon they start eating into the profits and those profits turn into losses.
-So called unsexy “paperwork” will ensure that business will generate constant profits.
+For instance, They have a concept of CTC as salary payable, this is wrong; a CTC should include a fraction of all the overheads like rent, travel, sales and marketing expenses, etc. If such things are ignored soon they start eating into the profits and those profits turn into losses.
+So-called unsexy “paperwork” will ensure that the business will generate constant profits.